Sebastian Russo

 Sebastian Russo (15 November 1924 – 27 February 1981) was a primary care physician from Baltimore, Maryland.
 He was murdered in his office in February 1981, and his case remains unsolved.
 After his death, he was declared "the last of the $5 doctors" in Baltimore, referring to his tendency to charge patients $5 or less for his services.

 Life and career

-Russo was born on 15 November 1924 in Sicily, Italy.
+Russo was born on 15 November 1924 in Riposto, Sicily, Italy.
 He attended university in his native country and was later certified as a doctor in the United States.
-Russo emigrated from Italy to the United States in the 1950s.
-He and his wife Mary had one daughter, Rosann.
+Russo and his wife, Mary, married in 1957.
+They had one daughter, Rosann.

-In 1959, Russo established a medical practice on Harford Road in the Hamilton area of Northeast Baltimore.
+Russo emigrated from Italy to the United States in July 1959.
+He soon settled in Baltimore and opened a medical practice on Harford Road in the city's Hamilton neighborhood.
 He was described as an old-fashioned family doctor who worked long hours, charged $5 or less for his services, and did not have a nurse or secretary.
 Local residents further described Russo as a "compassionate physician" and "almost like a saint" because of the quality of care they received from him.